Sushma-Varadaiah/voting/README.md

 ### 1. Deployment and Testing of Smart Contracts in Remix environment ###

-Compile the contract code, and then deploy and run the Contract on a sample blockchain inside the **Remix** (remix.ethereum.org) environment.
+Compile the contract code, and then deploy and run the Contract on a sample blockchain inside the **Remix** [link to Remix!](remix.ethereum.org) environment.
 If there are no syntactical error the Solidity Compiler will compile the file and shows a check mark on it's icon.

 ![2-compiling-solidity.png](smart-contract/images/2-compiling-solidity.png)